cbdelossantos/estimatedepth/README.md

+# NOTE: DESCIPTION OF THE FILES NOT FINISHED!

 # GOAL
 A model to estimate the water depth for a sampling site in a Caulerpa meadow of the Ria Formosa lagoon (South Portugal).
 Note: the model is not extremaly accurate and needs to be improved with more training data (over more tidal cycles).